RaphaelTurtlePower/objc_ios_guides/Week-2-Homework.md

 ### Submission instructions

-- Submit all the items above by next Monday at 5pm.
+- Submit all the items above by next Tuesday at 10pm.
-- To submit your weekly coding assignment, email me your Github repository URL or email me a zip file of your project.
+- To submit your weekly coding assignment, follow these [submission instructions](Submitting Assignments).